mwanji/moandjiezana.com/content/blog/2016/programming.md

-title=How I Started Programming date=2016-04-05
+title=How I Started Programming date=2016-04-12
 type=post
-status=draft
+status=published
 og_description=The story of how I started programming
 ~~~~~~

+The thing you should know about me is that I'm not a real computer programmer.
-When I left France for Sussex University in Brighton, England, to study International Relations, it felt like I was fulfilling my destiny.

-Both of my parents worked for U.N. organisations and we lived in many parts of the world: Trinidad, New York, Kenya, France.
-So when I flipped through the course catalogue and came across the promise of understanding how the world worked through the lens of its international actors, the decision was easy and instantaneous.
+I went to university to study International Relations, and felt like I was fulfilling my destiny.
+Growing up, I lived in many parts of the world: Trinidad, New York, Kenya, France.
+Both of my parents worked for U.N. organisations.
+So learning how the world worked, through the lens of its international actors, was the natural thing to do.
+Computer Science didn't even cross my mind.

-I started university in autumn 1996 and soon used the Internet for the first time.
-I was immediately engrossed.
+I started university in autumn 1996 and used the Internet for the first time.
+I was immediately hooked.
+I discovered Netscape, newsgroups and email.
 As soon as I realised I could create my own content, I bought a book on HTML, set up a site on Geocities and spent hours trying to get a table layout that mimicked [Star Trek: The Next Generation's console design](https://www.google.com/search?q=star+trek+control+panel&espv=2&biw=638&bih=705&tbm=isch&tbo=u&source=univ&sa=X&ved=0ahUKEwjU67yUuNzLAhUH5GMKHX_qCFgQsAQIGw#tbm=isch&q=star+trek+next+generation+control+panel).
-This culminated in creating the first online version of the university's student newspaper.
+I spent hours struggling to wrap my head around JavaScript and put fancy rollover effects on my website.
+My efforts culminated in creating the first online version of Sussex University's student newspaper.

 I continued working with HTML and CSS during summer internships at UNESCO and the ILO.
+I even briefly worked on the World Trade Organization's website, which paid great, for a summer job!

 When I moved to Brussels in 2001, enrolling in a programming course seemed as natural and obvious as International Relations had been 5 years earlier.
 The course itself proved me right: the lessons just clicked and everything felt easy.

-Today, 15 years later, not everything is so easy to learn and apply, but programming still feels like the simple and natural thing to be doing.
+When I got my first programming job, I realised I still had a lot of work to do.
+Many of my colleagues had computer science degrees.
+All I had was a few months of training.
+So I continued studying fundamentals such as the Java language, design patterns and data structures.
+I wanted to catch up to everyone else as quickly as possible.

+Today, 15 years later, I'm still learning: microservices, cloud platforms and new web frameworks.
+I'm still trying to become a real programmer.
+Still trying to catch up to everyone else.
+And there's still nothing else I'd rather be doing!